Miklós Kiss: Commercial work

 Since 2008 Kiss has established himself as a visual artist and graphic designer integrating graphics, design and interior design in his projects.
 In 2009 he completed the overall graphic design of the signage for the Budapest Liszt Ferenc International Airport.
 In 2011 the Museum of Applied Arts purchased his furniture collection made of recycled tires.
 Collaborating with Heineken from 2012 to 2014, Kiss created limited edition bottle designs and two large installations.

 Over time Miklós Kiss has developed a comprehensive design practice.
 These design projects encompass all facets of design from graphic and web design to packaging and interior design.
-His unique and recognizable style in typography and logo design reveal his fascination for ligatures and playing with letters.
+His typographical style and logo design focus on ligatures and playing with letters.

 From 2013 to 2018, he designed the identity and packaging for the first Hungarian perfume line, Viktoria Minya.
 In 2018, Kiss was commissioned by Budapest Central European Fashion Week to create a new identity and rebranding the Retail Design Blog.

 From 2016 to 2019, Kiss was invited to work on an overall branding project for the City of Kaposvár.
 In 2019, Kiss was commissioned with design projects for Lincoln Center (New York), Four Seasons (Budapest) and had rebranding concepts for the Guggenheim Museums and Foundation, the Daily Mail and the New York Magazine.

 In collaboration with the architect studio, Archikon, Kiss designed a very imposing interior for the Restaurant in House of Millennium in 2019.
 He created exaggerated large-scale knick-knacks, plates and vases based on the eosin technique of Zsolnay porcelain manufactory.

 Kiss’ designs, typographic works and interior designs are featured on countless international design blogs, in design books and publications.